-Dr. Cat Livingston has a secondary faculty appointment in the OHSU-PSU School of Public Health as an Associate Professor in the graduate Health Management & Policy and the Health Systems & Policy programs.
+Dr. Cat Livingston has a community-based faculty appointment in the OHSU-PSU School of Public Health as an Associate Professor in the graduate Health Management & Policy and the Health Systems & Policy programs.
 In this role, her work includes teaching courses and collaborating on research with primary faculty.

 In addition to her work in the OHSU-PSU School of Public Health (SPH), Cat Livingston is an Associate Professor at Oregon Health & Science University in Family Medicine and she divides her time between clinical, teaching, and policy work.
 Clinically, she works at a Federally Qualified Health Center serving primarily low-income patients, and attends on a hospital inpatient service as well as teaching medical students and residents.
 Livingston is double boarded (certified) in Family Medicine as well as Public Health & Preventive Medicine.
 Her expertise lies in evidence-based policy, Medicaid, opioids, and clinical and community prevention.